 Entry into the GBAO requires a special permit issued in advance, in addition to a Tajik visa.
 You can apply for this permit from Tajik embassies and consulates abroad, or from the Ministry of Foreign Affairs or Visa and Registration Office (OVIR) within Tajikistan.

-There has been sporadic and localised violence in Khorugh town, the administrative centre of GBAO, most recently in June 2014.
-There is currently heightened security and military presence on the streets.
-Further violence is possible.
+In June 2014 there was been sporadic and localised violence in Khorugh town, the administrative centre of GBAO.
+As a consequence, security is heightened and further violence is possible.
 If you are in GBAO, you should avoid large gatherings and any civil unrest.
 You should reconsider your need to travel there and consider leaving if it is safe to do so.

 Pickpocketing is common in Dushanbe and on international rail services.
 Those perceived to have money, including foreigners, may be targeted.
 Criminal activity increases after dark.